2021-Energy-Climate-Hackathon/group_2/Data Processing/README.md

 Electricity Systems'.
 This lets us explore and anticipate the challenges energy systems may face under a warmer future climate.

+THis code was put together quickly during the Energy-Climate Hackathon 21-25 June 2021.
+It is not guaranteed to work as expected, and filepaths will need to be altered to match data location on your system.
+Planned update in future to improve portability, readability, reliability of this work, and to expand on the analysis..

 ## Contents

 `energy_functions_22.py` - useful functions for converting weather variables